 Claire believes deeply in democratic learning culture and her work seeks to nurture an ethic of care, de-centre the human and decolonise curricula.
 All children, from all backgrounds and with all abilities, have the right to an inspiring and challenging education that seeks to reveal our interconnections, taught by motivated, caring, and creative practitioners.

 - PGCE Primary 3-8, Roehampton University, 2004

-- Associate Fellow of the Higher Education Academy (AFHEA)
+- Fellow of the Higher Education Academy (FHEA)

-Areas of expertise
+Areas of interest

 - Children's voices

 - Outdoor education